Edgenesis/shifu/docs/design/design-customized-deviceshifu.md

     devgd-->devcd
 ```

-Give driver developers a SDK to work with deviceShifu.
+## Implementation
+By default, `deviceShifu` will provide raw data from actual device to the applications.

+To make `deviceShifu` able to "translate" the raw data to a more application-friendly format as well as filter out unneeded data, we can use the SDK to modify `deviceShifu` files, for example, we have:

-`deviceShifu.py` developers should edit this file in the following steps:
+`deviceShifu.py` where developers can edit this file in the following steps:

-1. create a handler function, such as `func_a`.
+1. create a handler function, such as `check_regular_measurement_exception`.
 2. register the handler function by editing `register_handlers`.

 ```python